yismailmo/Cloud_Engineer_Techgrounds/README.md

 # Cloud_Engineer_Techgrounds

-This was an intensive 4 months fulltime course which helped me to learn and practice the fundamentals needed to be a cloud Engineer.
+This was an intensive fulltime course which helped me to learn and practice the fundamentals needed to be a cloud Engineer.
+Topics like:

+1.Linux

+2.Networking

+3.Security

+4.Azure 900

+5.Infra-as-a-code project with Azure Bicep and Powershell

-The Topics that were covered were given as an exercise, so that I can figure things out on my own.
+The Topics above were provided as an exercise, so that I can figure things out on my own.
 This also gave me the opprotunities to discover and ask for help when I'm stuck.

-Besides the exercises, I passed my Az-900 Fundamentals and finally I did a project to setup Infrastructure as a code with Bicep.